Teaching team: Mrs H Chapman, Mr S Marsh, Mrs R Mason, Miss J Mawn, Mrs Mercer

 Students study Variation and Classification, Photosynthesis, Lungs and Gas Exchange, Respiration, and Human Biology.

 Year 9 Biology is the first year of the Biology GCSE course and covers Cell Biology, Transport in Cells, Organisation, and Photosynthesis.
 Practical work is an integral part of the Science course and practical skills are developed throughout the course.

-Students study Communicable Diseases, Respiration, Homeostasis, Human Nervous System, Hormones, Reproduction and Meiosis.
+Students study Communicable Diseases, Respiration, Homeostasis, Human Nervous System, Hormones.

 Exam Board: AQA

 Biology 8461: http://www.aqa.org.uk/subjects/science/gcse/biology-8461

 Entry requirement: GCSE Biology grade 6 is essential (or Dual Science 66).
 A reasonable understanding of Chemistry will be an advantage to candidates, but studying Chemistry A-Level is not a requirement.